Federation of Licensed Victuallers Associations: Structure

 It is based in York in North Yorkshire.
-The management structure of the organization consists of a body of existing licensees headed by a President with a trustee overlay.
+The management structure of the organisation consists of a body of existing licensees headed by a President with a trustee overlay.
 Operational issues are handled through Operations Director.
 Membership is by annual subscription.

 Function

-It represents self-employed licensees of public houses (pubs) in the UK, and local Licensed Victuallers Associations.
+The organisation represents self-employed licensees of public houses (pubs) in the UK, and local Licensed Victuallers Associations.
 The landlord of a pub is known as a Licensed Victualler, the derivation is from a victualler of goods.

 The Annual General Meeting is held each year no later than February currently in Harrogate in North Yorkshire.

-The organization is involved with the day to day issues of the licensed trade offering practical assistance to its members and sees its role as that of being the "publicans partner" It offers advice on becoming a self-employed licensee providing assistance with staff employment, health and safety issues, disability audits, Landlord and Tenant Act legislation and rental and lease negotiations.
+The organisation is also involved with the day-to-day issues of the licensed trade, offering practical assistance to its members, and sees its role as that of being the "publicans partner".
+It offers advice on becoming a self-employed licensee, providing assistance with staff employment, health and safety issues, disability audits, Landlord and Tenant Act legislation and rental and lease negotiations.

-Through its Operations Director the FLVA is represented on Industry bodies such as the Pub Governing Body (PGB) which as part of its duties oversees dispute resolution services such as Pubs Independent Conciliation and Arbitration Service (PICAS) and Pubs Independent Rent Review Scheme (PIRRS) The Association is consulted by Government bodies and has input into industry matters through The Dept of Business Innovation and Skills and the VOA (Business Rates).
+Through its Operations Director, the FLVA is represented on industry bodies such as the Pub Governing Body (PGB) which, as part of its duties, oversees dispute resolution services such as the Pubs Independent Conciliation and Arbitration Service (PICAS) and the Pubs Independent Rent Review Scheme (PIRRS).
+The Association is consulted by Government bodies, and has input in industry matters through the Department of Business Innovation and Skills, as well as the Valuation Office Agency in regards to the likes of Business Rates.